Martenski/gettingcleaningdataproject/CodeBook.md

 ### Variable 3:measurement
 Factor w/ 86 levels
+One out of 86 possible indicators for which data was gathered by the smartphone of the indicated subject carrying out the indicated activity.

 N.B.
 These names were adopted from the source files and unchanged.
 Please refer to the "features_info.txt" in the source file for a more detailed description of what these indicators mean.
+This file is included in this repo.

 *  tBodyAcc-mean()-X
 *  tBodyAcc-mean()-Y
 *  tBodyAcc-mean()-Z